bnonn/anvil/README.md

 The functional outworking of this is that Semantic Anvil's classes are almost entirely flat in their specificity, except that the highest-level components have lower specificity.
 This also means that we prefer negative prescriptions to positive ones: exception-based changes to universal rules (using .e.g. `:not()`), tend to be better than hard-coded positive declarations for every conceivable situation.

-## 2. Axioms
+## 2. Axiomatic & algorithmic

 In order to properly implement the principles of SOLID, Semantic Anvil is based on an axiomatic and algorithmic style architecture.
 This means we're starting with monad-like style algorithms, rather than manually-defined per-component definitions.
 This is inspired by https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/ and https://every-layout.dev.
-The idea is simple, but deep: generate a limited number of discrete and very low-specificity classes for creating any layout, before considering any component-level prescriptions.
+The idea is simple, but deep: generate a limited number of discrete and very low-specificity classes for creating any layout, before considering any higher-level prescriptions.
 Then, only when necessary, we build exceptions to these primitives at a higher specificity.

 Another way to think of this is as adding some imperative qualities to CSS, rather than relying on pure declaration.

 Because the axiomatic system relies on layout primitives and a clear view of the cascade, class namespacing is extremely helpful.
 We don't need anything as extensive as https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/, but we will take the general idea and use symbols to namespace our major class types: